boscloud-engine/false-flag-demo/.demo/VC-DEMO-9AM.md

 make seed
 ```
 - **Don't run `build-images` / `dashboard-e2e` live** — they need extra setup.
 Fan out the 8 jobs live and just *talk about* the full 27-job expansion.
 - **`depot bake` is slow on stage (Beat 3.8):** you skipped the prewarm, so it's building cold.
-Jump straight to `depot pull demo --project mr31tm4wc4 --target api` instead — the cache is the whole point, never bake cold live.
+Jump straight to `depot pull demo --project lgvdzr8ffq --target api` instead — the cache is the whole point, never bake cold live.
+- **`snapshot-e2e` is slow on stage (Beat 3.6):** it's a real bake, not a cache-hit — minutes by design.
+If you didn't pre-run it, just `sed -n '1,54p' .depot/workflows/snapshot-e2e.yml` to show the file and open a prior run from `depot ci run list --org 3njzjqc81m`; don't wait on a cold bake live.

 ## Quick checklist

 - [ ] Caches warmed — a fresh `--job conformance` comes back fast.
 - [ ] Container-build cache warmed (only if doing Beat 3.8) — `depot bake … --save --save-tag demo` ran once; a second run is all `CACHED`.
+- [ ] Runner snapshot pre-baked (only if doing Beat 3.6's live bake) — `snapshot-e2e.yml` ran once; you have a finished run URL to open if a cold bake is too slow on stage.
 - [ ] App up at `:3030`, seeded.
 - [ ] Go change pre-staged — `git status` shows 7 files, nothing under `js/`.
 - [ ] Screen recording of a clean run saved as a fallback.